 There are dozens (if not hundreds) of great tour planners out there on the App Store.
 Not every app makes the cut but those that do are the ones that people truly trust and rely on.

 WorldMate is one such app which is, according to the last update from the good folks who built it, trusted by about 10 million people all over the world.
 Can we call it a competitor to Trip Advisor and other leading itinerary planners from the store?
 I don't think so.

-WorldMate is a class apart and you’ll probably begin to love it right from the start.
-First off, it’s simple.
-Although my experience with travel planners is limited, one consistent characteristic I’ve noted is bloat.
-There are a lot of apps which have bloated features that really don’t serve a really justifiable purpose other than adding bullets to the description.
+WorldMate is a class apart, and you'll probably begin to love it right from the start.
+First off, it's simple.
+Although my experience with travel planners is limited, one consistent characteristic I've noted is bloat.
+There are a lot of apps which have bloated features that really don't serve a really legitimate purpose other than adding bullets to the description.

-I’ve been playing around with WorldMate for quite sometime but it’s been pretty crips and clear with what it has to offer.
-There’s a ton of features in it, mind you, but it stays on course, distraction-free and does what it promises to do, perfectly.
+I've been playing around with WorldMate for quite some time but it's been pretty crisp and clear with what it has to offer.
+There's a ton of features in it, mind you, but it stays on course, distraction-free and does what it promises to do, perfectly.

-WorldMate app allows you to book accommodation and that’s one of the areas where a lot of work has been done concretely.
-WorldMate not only lets you find flight information for the next day on an urgent basis but it also lets you book your accommodation from a really huge database of hotels across the world.
+WorldMate app allows you to book accommodation and that's one of the areas where a lot of work has been done concretely.
+WorldMate not only lets you find flight information for the next day on an urgent basis, but it also allows you book your accommodation from a really huge database of hotels around the world.